Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Tabular Case: State-Noisy MDP

-SN-MDP is a 6-tuple ($\mathcal{S}, \mathcal{A}, R, P, \gamma, N$), as exhibited in Figure~\ref{Figure_SNMDP}, where the noise generating mechanism $N(\cdot|s)$ maps the state from $s$ to $v(s)$ using either random or adversarial noise with the Markovian and stationary probability $N(v(s)|s)$.
+\paragraph{Definitions.} SN-MDP is a 6-tuple ($\mathcal{S}, \mathcal{A}, R, P, \gamma, N$), as exhibited in Figure~\ref{Figure_SNMDP}, where the noise generating mechanism $N(\cdot|s)$ maps the state from $s$ to $v(s)$ using either random or adversarial noise with the Markovian and stationary probability $N(v(s)|s)$.
 It is worthwhile to note that the explicit definition of the noise mechanism $N$ here is based on discrete state transitions, but the analysis can be naturally extended to the continuous case if we let the state space go to infinity.
 Moreover, let $\mathcal{B}(s)$ be the set that contains the allowed noise space for the noise generating mechanism $N$, i.e., $v(s)\in \mathcal{B}(s)$.

 Following the setting in \cite{zhang2020robust}, we only manipulate state observations but do not change the underlying environment transition dynamics based on $s$ or the agent's actions directly.
 As such, our SN-MDP is more suitable to model the random measurement error, e.g., sensor errors and equipment inaccuracies, and adversarial state observation perturbations in safety-critical scenarios.
+This setting is also aligned with many adversarial attacks on state observations~\cite{huang2017adversarial,lin2017tactics}.
+The following contractivity analysis regarding value function or distribution is directly based the state $s$ rather than $v(s)$ as it is more natural and convenient to capture the uncertainty of MDP.